An article by Simon about a small part of the first leg of Equator journey - across Africa:

 Meet the Stans - Simon's long journey around Central Asia

-For those interested, here's a
+For those interested, here's a biography of Simon

-biography of Simon
+For those interested, here's a biography of Simon

-And some
+And some photos

-see the award-winning photography of James Reeve, Simon's brother, here
+photography of James Reeve, Simon's brother,